 As you can see, the necessary equipment can be put together without high costs.
-This is an advantage, but can lead to "just go for it".
-But here, too, a well thought-out strategy should come first - because what really counts is the story you want to convey
+This is an advantage, but it can lead to "just shoot it".
+But here, too, a well thought-out strategy should come first - because what really counts is the story you want to convey.

 Tip 3: Score with relevant content and quality

-The net is overflowing with content - and there are now an inflationary number of videos.
+The web is overflowing with content - and there are now an inflationary number of videos.
 If you want to stand out from the crowd, you need relevant content and creative implementation.
-The quality should also be right, although your film does not have to be Hollywood-ready.
+The quality should also be right, although your film doesn't have to be Hollywood-ready.
 Ideally, your content should be informative or entertaining, or both at the same time.

-If you want to produce an explainer video, feel free to add humor.
-What is important is the recognition value.
-Take the retail chain Edeka as an example.
-Their commercials have their own narrative language, which usually shows where the advertising video comes from within seconds.
+If you want to produce an explanatory video, it should come across with a twinkle in your eye.
+The recognition value is important.
+Let's take the retail chain Edeka as an example.
+Their commercials have their own narrative language, which usually makes you recognise where the commercial video comes from after just a few seconds.

-Tip 4: Do not forget the core message and the call-to-action
+Tip 4: Don't forget the core message and the call-to-action

 You have a good idea and a creative approach.
-This can make a stirring film, but did you get your core message across?
+It can become a compelling film, but have you conveyed your core message?

-Films are very well suited to get a message across.
-Don't overload the short film: concentrate on the one message you want to address and don't try to send out several appeals at once.
-In order for unfocused viewers to understand the message, it should ideally appear twice or even three times: at the beginning, during the film and again at the end.
-If you want to attract viewers to your webshop as call-to-action, your endcard should show the URL.
+Films are a good way to get a message across.
+Do not overload the short film: concentrate on the one message you want to address and do not try to send out several appeals at the same time.
+To ensure that even unfocused viewers understand the message, it should ideally appear twice or even three times: at the beginning, during the film and again at the end.
+If you want to attract viewers to your webshop as a call-to-action, your endcard should show the URL.

 Tip 5: Attract viewers with a crisp introduction and storytelling

-To make yourself noticed in the background noise of the Internet, you need a great cover and a comprehensible title that attracts attention.
-Of course, this alone is not enough.
-The first few seconds must captivate the audience.
-To make the video go viral, it appeals to the emotions and motivates users to share the message in their network.
+To get noticed in the background noise of the internet, you need a great cover picture and an understandable title that attracts attention.
+Of course, that alone is not enough.
+The first few seconds have to captivate the viewers.
+For the video to go viral, it must appeal to the emotions and motivate users to share the message in their network.

-Maybe you remember the successful commercial #coming home from Edeka.
-That was highly emotional storytelling at its best, just maybe a little too predictable.
-With a dramatic development, a hero and an adversary, you're sure to get the attention of your viewers.
+Maybe you remember Edeka's successful #homecoming commercial.
+That was highly emotional storytelling at its best, but perhaps a little too predictable.
+With a dramatic development, a hero and an antagonist, you are sure to get the attention of your viewers.

 Tip 6: Not too long and not too short

-Due to the "information overload" of most Internet users, their ability to concentrate for long periods suffers.
-Therefore, there are only a few long formats that still work.
-Explanatory videos fall into this category if they are well made, as do films by celebrities.
-The well-known saying "brevity is the spice" seems to have been invented for YouTube and Co.
-In addition, it should be clear after a few seconds what it's all about - otherwise the impatient user will immediately switch to the next film.
+Due to the "information overload" of most internet users, their ability to concentrate for longer periods suffers.
+Therefore, there are few long formats that still work.
+Explainer videos belong in this category if they are well made, as well as films by celebrities.
+The well-known saying "brevity is the spice of life" seems to have been invented for YouTube and co.
+Moreover, it should be clear after a few seconds what the film is about - otherwise the impatient user will immediately switch to the next film.

-Tip 7: Carry out a regular success analysis
+Tip 7: Regularly carry out a success analysis

-If you compare your published videos so far, you may find that your viewers prefer longer movies.
-Also, keep an eye on your competitors' videos: How long are their most successful films?
+If you compare your previously published videos, you may find that your viewers prefer longer films.
+Also, look at your competitors' videos: How long are their most successful films?

-Key figures include the number of video views and the number of subscribers.
-The view-through rate and the engagement rate are also meaningful.
-The engagement rate relates likes and comments to the views of the video.
+Important key figures include the number of video views and the number of subscribers.
+In addition, the view-through rate and the engagement rate are meaningful.
+The engagement rate puts likes and comments in relation to the views of the video.
 In YouTube, the like/dislike ratio is another important parameter.

 Since many people watch videos without sound, you should provide subtitles.
-Another reason for subtitles is the goal of making your movies accessible.
+Another reason for subtitles is to make your films accessible.
 YouTube can automatically create subtitles.
-You should check them before you upload the video.
-Depending on how clearly people speak in your video, you may have made mistakes.
+You should check these before uploading the video.
+Depending on how clearly the people in your video speak, there may be errors.

 Tip 9: Publish a video regularly

-On social media platforms, a regular rhythm of publication is nice, for example once a week or just once a month.
-If you keep to this sequence, loyal fans know when they can expect new content.
-With a weekly rhythm, a fixed weekday for uploading the new film is a good idea.
-But here again, you have to take a close look at your own target group and ask the analytics mentioned under point 7: Do followers pay if you publish a new video too often or do you lose fans if you offer a new film too seldom?
+On social media platforms, it is nice to have a regular rhythm of publishing, for example once a week or once a month.
+If you stick to this sequence, loyal fans know when they can expect new content.
+With a weekly rhythm, a fixed day of the week is ideal for uploading the new film.
+But here, too, it is important to take a close look at your own target group and to consult the analytics mentioned in point 7: Will it cost you followers if you publish a new video too often or, conversely, will you lose fans if you offer a new film too seldom?

-Check out the comments of your fans and react to them promptly and publicly, unless they are trolls.
-Take possible criticism from your fans seriously and benefit from the free market research through viewer feedback.
-If you activate the "community" tab on YouTube, you can exchange views with your fans and communicate with them between uploads of videos.
+Look at your fans' comments and respond to them promptly and publicly, unless they are trolls.
+Take possible criticism from your fans seriously and benefit from free market research through viewer feedback.
+If you activate the "Community" tab in YouTube, you can exchange information with your fans and also communicate with them between uploading videos.
 For example, you can give an insight into the making-of of a particularly popular video.
-You can also link and anteaser other contributions.
+You can also link to and tease other postsvideos.

-With videos and stories you can clearly convey your products and topics.
-Which platform is suitable depends on your target group: Older people are more likely to reach you on YouTube, younger people on TikTok or Twitch.
-With a captivating introduction, a stirring story and cleverly chosen call-to-action, you can target fans and customers.
-Maintain your community, check the statistics regularly and don't forget to pay attention to the accessibility of your films.
+With videos and stories, you can clearly convey your products and topics.
+Which platform is suitable depends on your target group: You are more likely to reach older people via YouTube, younger people on TikTok or Twitch.
+With a captivating introduction, a rousing story and a cleverly chosen call-to-action, you can reach fans and customers in a targeted way.
+Cultivate your community, regularly check the statistics and don't forget to pay attention to the accessibility of your films.